mulesoft-labs/raml-for-jax-rs/README.md

 ##Key Supported Features:
 - All basic action types, path annotations, path, query, and form parameters.
-- Generating a resource tree based on the jersey resources available in the source path.
+- Generating a resource tree based on the Jersey resources available in the source path.
 - Inferring media types when possible.
-- Including javadoc documentation to resources, methods, and parameters descriptions.
+- Including Javadoc documentation to resources, methods, and parameters descriptions.
 - Statically determinable sub-resources (no overriding).
 - Default values and validations for parameters (using javax.validation annotations).
 - [XML/Json schemas and examples(stubs) generation with JAXB](https://github.com/mulesoft/jaxrs-to-raml/blob/master/jaxb.md)